Watch Our Video: An Inside View of Bay Area Biotech Education

 BABEC’s mission is to partner with teachers, scientists, industry, and academia to develop, disseminate, implement, and sustain a contemporary, laboratory-based biotechnology curriculum that advances the professional skills of teachers while increasing student access and equity in science education.

 The Bay Area Biotechnology Education Consortium (BABEC) was founded in 1996 as a 501(c)3 non-profit to address the need for biotechnology education programs in San Francisco Bay Area schools.
 With the growth of the biotechnology industry in the 1990s, several forward-thinking and creative high school science teachers came together with the goal of bringing these new technologies into the classroom.
 Their hope was to prepare a local workforce for this burgeoning industry, and to increase scientific literacy by teaching science in a more direct and hands-on way.
 Today, BABEC incorporates the vision of our founding science teachers into everything we do.
+In 2017, we changed our name to the Bay Area Bioscience Education Community.

 We envision all Bay Area students having the opportunity to perform biotechnology experiments and experience the excitement of making scientific discoveries.
 Learning is doing.